tharwani/Bliss19/README.md

 # Bliss19
-All the codes related to bliss19 are present here.
+All the stuff related to bliss19 is present here.